7stars8bits/smack-buggies/README.md

 # Smack-Buggies Website (smackbuggies.com)

-This repository contains the web infrastructure for [SmackBuggies.com](https://www.smackbuggies.com), the central hub for the Smack-Buggies game.
+This repository contains the web infrastructure for [SmackBuggies.com](https://www.smackbuggies.com), the central hub for the Smack Buggies game.

 ## Project Overview
-The website serves as the primary distribution for the SmackBuggies.
+The website serves as the primary distribution for Smack Buggies.
 It provides users with access to game builds and contact information.

 ## Technical Specifications
-This project is built using standard web technologies to ensure high performance and cross-browser compatibility:
+This project is built using standard web technologies to ensure high performance and cross-browser compatibility.
+It has not been optimizeed for the mobile playing experience.
-* **Frontend:** HTML5, CSS3, and JavaScript (ES6+).
-* **Rendering:** WebGL / Three.js for 3D asset visualization.
-* **Hosting:** Optimized for static site deployment.

 ## Development and Deployment
 To contribute to the website or run a local development instance, follow the procedures outlined below.